Bexhlee/cse15l-lab-reports/week-1-lab-report.md

     <img width="666" alt="image" src="https://github.com/Bexhlee/cse15l-lab-reports/assets/152840466/a5bfe347-ef78-43ed-a50a-fb673862b164">
     > **Working Directory:** `/home/lecture1`
     >
-    > *Passing a path to a file to the `cat` command generates an error mesage beacuse it is not a valid directory.
-The working directory in the prompt afterwards remains unchanged because the `cd` command terminates due to the error.*
+    > * In the given example, the `cat` command is used to display the contents of `en-us.txt` and `zh-cn.txt` sequentially.
+The contents of these files, `Hello World!` and `你好世界`, are printed to the terminal.
+The working directory in the prompt remains unchanged as the cat command does not affect the current directory; it only reads and outputs file content.
+    >
+    >
     > <br>